07kshitij/CS60075-Team-11-Task-1/README.md

 * We saved certain models during training (such as biLSTM for context probability prediction), to help reduce training the same models while experimenting.
 These models are available in the [TrainedModels](./TrainedModels) subdirectory.

 * These trained and saved models are used while running the overall model script

+## Experiments

+* Transformer Models and the Neighbourhood Aggregate Model with the Google Colab links are located in the Experiments folder